Dialog: Function-Block: Math (with Calculator)

 Example continued...

-Rotary units connected to a Linear Slider - that is probably not intended
+Rotary units to move a Linear Slider!

-Linear Units connected to a Rotary Rocker - that is probably not intended
+Linear Units to move a Rotary Rocker!

-If you connect the Math FB to a Motion-Dimension FB to move a Rocker, then the Rocker rotates 157º.
+If you connect the Math FB to a Motion-Dimension FB to move a Rocker, then the Rocker rotates by 157º.

 Equation-Editor with Calculator